Is counselling for you?

 What's my background?

 I have a Masters in Clinical Counselling from the University of Chester.
-I've also undertaken training in other areas such as Online and Telephone Counselling, Transactional Analysis 101, and Solution-Focussed Brief Therapy.
-I am a registered member of the British Association for Counselling and Psychotherapy and abide by their ethical framework.
+I've also undertaken training in other areas such as online and telephone counselling, solution-focussed brief therapy, and trauma-focussed therapy.
+I am a registered member of the British Association for Counselling and Psychotherapy, and abide by their ethical framework.

 Before going into private practice, I worked for nearly four years at a counselling charity offering free and low-cost counselling to members of the community.
 I also volunteered as a Listener for the Samaritans.